Ibagwa-Aka

-Ibagwa-Aka is an Igbo community located North of the great University of Nigeria, Nsukka.
+Ibagwa-Aka is an Igbo community located North of the University of Nigeria, Nsukka.
 It is the headquarters of Igbo Eze South Local Government of Enugu State, Nigeria.
 It is bordered to the north by Itchi and Nkalagu Obukpa; to the North-east by Ibagwa Ani; to the east by Ibagwa Ani and Obukpa; to the South by Obukpa; and to the West by Ovoko and Iheakpu Awka.